top of page

 Jack Lord, born John Joseph Patrick Ryan, was -- and is -- a man to be admired and respected.
 He is a man who touches us by what he believed and how he lived.
 But he was not always that way.
 Like all of us, Jack started out young and naive.
 Although he stumbled along the way, he found his footing and continued to grow -- giving to and doing for others -- until, at the end of his life, he was nothing less than an elder statesman.

 As an actor, Jack chose projects that stood above the ordinary; for example, he appeared as Brick Pollitt in the 1955 Broadway production of Tennessee Williams' Pulitzer Prize-winning play, Cat on a Hot Tin Roof; as Felix Leiter in the very first James Bond movie, Dr. No; and as Steve McGarrett in Hawaii Five-0.
-He appeared with such noted actors as Gary Cooper, Sean Connery, Helen Hayes, and Barbara Bel Geddes.
+He appeared with such noted actors as Gary Cooper, Pat Hingle, Eileen Heckert, Sean Connery, Helen Hayes, and Barbara Bel Geddes.

 Long before Jack discovered acting, he discovered the art of painting.
 He was in high school when he won the prestigious St. Gaudens medal for his work.
 Two of his early works made their way into the permanent collection of the Metropolitan Museum of Art in New York City.
 Jack's art graced more than 40 museums and galleries around the world, including the Tate in London and the Corcoran in Washington.